 Practice Tip- Clearing Clothing

-With UNLOADED HOLSTERED GUN: (check and double check your gun including looking in the chamber through the top of the slide, verifying there is no ammunition in the barrel, no ammunition in the magazine and none in the room before doing any practice)
+With UNLOADED HOLSTERED GUN: (check and double-check your gun including looking into the chamber through the top of the slide, verifying there is no ammunition in the barrel, no ammunition in the magazine and none in the room before doing any practice)

 Please see more information on safely practicing with your firearm in this article: Dry-fire Practice For The Woman Shooter

 Practice sweeping your clothing every day as you are getting dressed for the day.
 It’s important to practice the different sweeping and clearing motions for all of your clothing styles and holsters you use.

 Stand in front of a mirror to perform this practice.

 First, determine which hand will have to do the clearing.
 Without drawing the gun, watch yourself clear the clothing.
 Which hand makes sense for today’s clothing?
 Remember, this is dependent upon what works best for you an that days outfit/holster combination.

 Practice the movement of sweeping and clearing your clothing and shifting your clearing hand to a safe place out of the muzzles drawing path.
 Confirm this is being done while watching yourself in a mirror.